webdavis/vim-setswitch/README.md

 Setswitch will run `set nocursorline nocursorcolumn norelativenumber` on all filetypes when entering insert mode.

-#### g:setswitch_hooks
+### g:setswitch_hooks

-`g:setswitch_hooks` takes a **List** of options instructing setswitch to listen for these options being set using the `OptionSet` autocommand.
-If they are set then setswitch will store the option and value of the option in the dictionary `s:setswitch`, by file name.
+`g:setswitch_hooks` takes a **List** of options instructing setswitch to use the `OptionSet` autocommand to listen for these options being set.
+If they are set then setswitch will store the option and value of the option in the dictionary `s:setswitch_dict`, by file name.

 Put this in your `~/.vimrc` to instruct setswitch to store the values of the following options whenever the user sets them.
-Whenever the cursor enters the window where these were set, setswitch will set these values even if they were globally set in another window.
+Whenever the cursor enters the window where these were unset, setswitch will set these values even if the option only has a global scope and was unset in another window.
 This pairs nicely with Tpope's vim-unimpaired plugin: https://github.com/tpope/vim-unimpaired

 ```vim
 let g:setswitch_hooks = ['cursorline', 'cursorcolumn', 'relativenumber', 'wrap', 'hlsearch', 'colorcolumn']
 ```

+---

+> Note: this feature will be disabled if `g:setswitch_hooks` is empty or doesn't exist:

+---

 ## Contributing